SevenShepherd/SevenShepherd.github.io/_posts/2023-05-01-historical-christianity.markdown

 <a name="1.1.1Commentary" href="#contents" style="font-size:2.1em;">1.1.1 Commentary</a>

 Saving faith **does not include** obedience, saving faith **results in** obedience.
-If anyone attempts to teach that *"faith includes obedience,"* or that *"saving faith does not result in obedience"* they have just admitted that they are not historical in their Christianity.
+If anyone attempts to teach that *"faith includes obedience,"* or that *"saving faith does not result in obedience"* they have just admitted that they have deviated from academically sound, historically time-tested Christianity.

 > I believe saving faith will **result** in obedience...
 We must guard jealously the fact that **faith alone is what saves us, not faith plus obedience**. ...
 No historic Protestant confession says that saving faith includes obedience. &mdash; <a href="#grudem">Dr. Wayne Grudem (Ph.D., Cambridge)</a> <sup><a href="#grudem">1</a></sup>